 The Bank of England, often referred to simply as the BoE, is the central bank of the United Kingdom, headquartered in London, GB.
 Established in 1694, it plays a pivotal role in the UK’s financial system, overseeing monetary policy, issuing banknotes, and maintaining financial stability.
-With a focus on key areas such as inflation control and interest rate management, the Bank of England is renowned for its unique ability to influence economic conditions through its core services.
-Notable milestones include the introduction of the inflation-targeting framework in the 1990s, which has solidified its market position as a trusted authority in economic governance.
-The Bank's commitment to transparency and innovation, alongside its historical significance, underscores its status as a cornerstone of the UK’s economy.
+The Bank's core services include setting interest rates, managing inflation, and regulating the banking sector, which are essential for fostering economic growth.
+With a rich history marked by significant milestones, such as the introduction of the inflation targeting framework in the 1990s, the Bank of England has solidified its position as a leading authority in the global financial landscape.
+Its unique approach to monetary policy and commitment to transparency have earned it a reputation for reliability and trustworthiness, making it a cornerstone of the UK economy.

 How does Bank Of England's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.